tjworks/tapdata-docs-en/docs/cloud/user-guide/connect-database/certified/connect-mysql.md

       * **Host**: The database connection address.
       * **Port**: The service port of database.
       * **Database**: Database name, a connection corresponding to a database, if there are multiple databases, you need to create multiple connections.
-      * **username**: The database account.
+      * **username**: The database username.
       * **Password**: The database password.
-      * **Connection parameter string**: additional connection parameters, default empty.
+      * **Connection parameter string**: Additional connection parameters, default empty.

    * Advanced settings

-      * **Timezone**: Defaults to the time zone used by the database, which you can also manually specify according to your business needs.If the source database is in the default database time zone (+8:00) and the target database is in the specified time zone +0:00, then the time of storage of the source database is assumed to be 2020-01-01 16:00:00, and the time of storage of the target database is 2020-01-01 08:00:00.
+      * **Timezone**: By default, Tapdata Cloud utilizes the time zone used by the database.
+However, you also have the flexibility to manually specify the time zone based on your business requirements.

+        For instance, let's consider a scenario where the source database operates in the default database time zone (+8:00), while the target database has a specified time zone of +0:00.
+In this case, if the source database stores a timestamp as **2020-01-01 16:00:00**, the same timestamp will be interpreted as **2020-01-01 08:00:00** in the target database due to the time zone conversion.

-      * **Contain table**: Defaults to **all**, you can also choose to custom and fill in the included tables, separated by commas (,) between multiple tables.
+      * **Contain table**: The default option is **All**, which includes all tables.
+Alternatively, you can select **Custom** and manually specify the desired tables by separating their names with commas (,).

-      * **Exclude tables**: After turning on the switch, you can set the tables to be excluded, separated by commas (,) between multiple tables.
+      * **Exclude tables**: Once the switch is enabled, you have the option to specify tables to be excluded.
+You can do this by listing the table names separated by commas (,) in case there are multiple tables to be excluded.

       * **Agent settings**: Defaults to **Platform automatic allocation**, you can also manually specify an agent.

       * **Model loading frequency**: When the number of models in the data source is greater than 10,000, Tapdata Cloud will periodically refresh the model according to the set time.

 6. Click **Connection Test**, and when passed, click **Save**.